 The work of the Foundation is committed to youth and education.
 The Foundation’s giving helps with economic mobility of young people by focusing on homelessness and poverty, education, and community revitalization, and is done with no political or social agenda.
 The narrative that our giving was done to support a political or non-inclusive agenda is inaccurate and misleading.

 Beyond the three organizations, the Foundation was honored to donate a combined $1.23 million in grants to 22 not-for-profits, located in 18 states throughout the country.
 The grants were awarded to local organizations focused on fostering leadership and entrepreneurial spirit in children in the local communities were Chick-fil-A restaurants are located.
 The Foundation donated more than $1.2 million in awards in 2017 as well.
 Now in its fifth year, the True Inspiration Awards were created to carry on Chick-fil-A Founder S. Truett Cathy’s legacy of generosity, community service and dedication to inspiring children to become future leaders.

-In addition to giving to youth and education programs nationwide, the Foundation also gives back in its hometown of Atlanta each year – especially to non-profit organizations serving Atlanta’s Westside.
+In addition to giving to youth and education programs nationwide, the Foundation also gave back in its hometown of Atlanta in 2017 and 2018 – especially to nonprofit organizations serving Atlanta’s Westside.